Notenlish/pygame_ecs/README.md

 # Pygame_ecs

-An Pure Python, simple to use ECS library for pygame.
+An Pure Python, simple to use ECS(Entity Component System) library for pygame.

 To install it, do:
 `pip install pygame-ecs`